American Society for Microbiology

-The American Society for Microbiology (ASM), originally the Society of American Bacteriologists, is a professional organization for scientists who study viruses, bacteria, fungi, algae, and protozoa as well as other aspects of microbiology.
-It was founded in 1899.
-The Society publishes a variety of scientific journals, textbooks, and other educational materials related to microbiology and infectious diseases.
-ASM organizes annual meetings, as well as workshops and professional development opportunities for its members.
+ASM is a professional organization for scientists, educators, and professionals who promote and advance the microbial sciences around the world.
+ASM publishes a variety of scientific journals, textbooks, and other educational materials related to microbiology and infectious diseases.
+The organization also convenes annual meetings, as well as organizes workshops and professional development opportunities for its members.

 History

 ASM was founded in 1899 under the name the "Society of American Bacteriologists."
-In December 1960, it was renamed the "American Society for Microbiology."
+In December 1960, it was renamed the "American Society for Microbiology.".
+In June of 2026, it was again renamed "ASM" to reflect its global reach.

 Mission

-ASM's mission is "to promote and advance the microbial sciences."
-The society seeks to accomplish this mission through: